aerospike/aerospike-client-nodejs/docs/configuration.md

 User authentication to cluster.
 Leave empty for clusters running without restricted access.

 ### `password` Attribute
 Password authentication to cluster.
-The password will be stored by the client and sent to server in hashed format.
+The hashed value of the password will be stored by the client and sent to server in same format.
 Leave empty for clusters running without restricted access.

 ### `hosts` attribute